ramdootp/cisco-kubeflow-starter-pack/apps/networking/ble-localization/onprem/monitoring/README.md

 This IP will be referred to as INGRESS_IP from here on.

-## <a name='PipelineWorkflow'></a>Pipeline Workflow
+## <a name='NotebookWorkflow'></a>Notebook Workflow
-Once the setup is complete, the following are the steps in the pipeline workflow.
+Once the setup is complete, the following are the steps in the Notebook workflow.

 ### <a name='CreateJupyterNotebookServer'></a>Create Jupyter Notebook Server